-Cauliflower dredged in Panko bread crumbs and Parmesan cheese and roasted until nutty brown transforms this bland vegetable into something irresistible that no one can turn down.
+This roasted cauliflower with Parmesan is first dredged in Panko bread crumbs and Parmesan cheese before being roasted until nutty brown.
+This recipe transforms this bland vegetable into something irresistible that no one can turn down.

 Looking for ways to get your picky eater to try new vegetables?

-Roasted cauliflower with Panko and Parmesan might be the answer.
+Roasted cauliflower with Parmesan and Panko might be the answer.
 Cauliflower takes on a whole new flavor when roasted rather than boiled.

 Boiled cauliflower is boring and tasteless!
 Save boiling for cauliflower soup.